-If you receive a phone call or letter from a Department of Consumer Affairs (DCA) or Board investigator (Medical Board of California, California Board of Psychology, the California Board of Behavioral Sciences or the California Board of Registered Nursing) your professional license could be in jeopardy.
-Despite comments to the contrary, the Board’s investigations and/or requests for an interview are not informal.
-Do not be lulled into a false sense of lowered security.
-Licensing Board’s investigations are serious and important.
+If you receive a phone call or letter from a Department of Consumer Affairs (DCA) or Board investigator (Medical Board of California, California Board of Psychology, the California Board of Behavioral Sciences or the California Board of Registered Nursing) your professional license, career, and livelihood could all be in jeopardy.
+Despite comments to the contrary, the Board’s investigations and requests for an interview are not informal.
+The Licensing Board’s investigations are serious and important.
 The investigations are conducted by trained, and at times law enforcement, investigators.
 Your unfettered participation could lead to additional discipline, and thus it is important to consult counsel to understand your legal rights and potential consequences.

-Additionally anything you say to the investigator can be used against you.
-Therefore it is of the upmost importance to distinguish between special investigators and sworn peace officers to determine if the investigator has arresting authority.
+Additionally, anything you say to the investigator can be used against you.
+Therefore it is of the utmost importance to distinguish between special investigators and sworn peace officers to determine if the investigator has arresting authority.

 The interview process with the Licensing Board is your first opportunity to demonstrate that discipline is not warranted in your matter.
 In preparation for a Board interview, our office first requests a comprehensive summary of the complaint alleged against the licensee.
 Next, our office communicates with the investigator to obtain the scope of the Board’s investigation.
 After we have learned the basis and scope of the Board’s investigation our office strategically works with our clients to prepare them for the investigation/interview; which may include, but is not limited to the following steps: